MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Psychology/Psychology.md

 Jaden - being over excited and pranoid.
 THinking I'm the one who pushing him put of the window.
 It was him telling him-self in the head.
 -> I must convince him to know the true.
++ ?
+He not paranoid.
+A friend of mine kill him.
+Jesus Malisus

 What I say to my mentally Ills Clients will impacts them a lot.
 (Mostly bc they are lonly and will trust anything I sayed)